borgbackup/borgstore/README.rst

 - list: flat list of the items in the given namespace, with or without soft deleted items.
 - store: write a new item into the store (giving its key/value pair)
-- load: read a value from the store (giving its key)
+- load: read a value from the store (giving its key), partial loads giving offset and/or size are supported.
 - info: get information about an item via its key (exists? size? ...)
 - delete: immediately remove an item from the store (giving its key)
 - move: implements rename, soft delete / undelete, move to current